 The Migrant Rights Centre Ireland (MRCI) is a national organisation working to promote the rights of migrant workers and their families living in situations of vulnerability throughout Ireland.
 Since 2001, we have been working with migrant workers in the employment permit system.
-In 2018 MRCI provided information and support on 1949 cases to people from 111 different countries.
-Of this, 34% were undocumented, 1 in 12 worked care and domestic work and 1 in 12 in restaurants.
+MRCI provides information and support on over 2000 cases to people from 111 different countries.
+Key sectors of employment where MRCI offer support include care, domestic work, restaurants, and meat and agri-food sectors.
 Other sectors included retail, hospitality, services and fisheries.